 Lastly, the final stage of the conversion funnel – the order page – insists that it’s a no-risk procedure.

-Visit this page to take a look at the exact structure of CrazyEgg’s conversion funnel.
+Take a look at the exact structure of CrazyEgg’s conversion funnel for more details.